Torsors on semistable curves and degenerations: McKay correspondence and 2 Bruhat-Tits group schemes

+11. Define {\em parabolically associated} \eqref{admonstdmodels} vector bundles to admissible pairs.
+This process gets done by taking associated equivariant vector bundles on covers and then taking invariant push forwards.
+These parabolically associated vector bundles are the quasi-admissible vector bundles on the standard models $W[d]$. } } \fbox{ \parbox{\textwidth}{

+12. Define admissible pairs on arbitrary modifications using Jun Li's expanded degenerations and local effectivity \eqref{junli1} and \eqref{admississame} and show that this definition is intrinsic.} }

-\section{McKay correspondence and Bruhat-Tits group schemes}
+\section{McKay correspondence and {\tt 2}Bruhat-Tits group schemes}

-The aim of this section is to construct smooth group schemes on the minimal desingularizations $U_{_{\'et}}^{^{(d)}}$ with generic fibre $G$.
-These group schemes are $2$-dimensional generalizations of the classical Bruhat-Tits group schemes associated to parahoric subgroups of $G(K)$.
-The numbers $d$ will be constrained by the root datum of the group $G$ (see (\ref{dbound}) below).
-The constructions are motivated by the work of Gonzalez-Springberg and Verdier (\cite{gonverd}).
+The aim of this section is to construct certain smooth affine group schemes on the ${\sf N}^{^{(d)}}$ which are {\em generically split}, i.e. a product over the open subset ${\sf N}^{^{(d)}} - E^{^{(d)}}$ \eqref{keydiag1} with fibre $G$ and which degenerate {\em parahorically}.
+More precisely, these group schemes are $2$-dimensional generalizations of the classical Bruhat-Tits group schemes associated to parahoric subgroups of $G(K)$ (see \eqref{typeandlength}).
+I make these constructions using the geometric McKay correspondence of Gonzalez-Springberg and Verdier (\cite{gonverd}).